agustin-bilat/Bilat2024_TEs-Fasciolidae/manual_curation.md

 6. `for i in *.maf; do CIAlign --infile $i --remove_insertions --insertion_min_flank 3 --insertion_min_size 1 --insertion_max_size 500 --remove_divergent --remove_divergent_minperc 0.65 --crop_ends --remove_short --remove_min_length 100 --plot_input --plot_output --outfile_stem $i ; done`

 We check the mini plots of the curated alignments for further manual curation when necessary (for example, if insertions are still observed in an aligmnet we eliminate them with aliview).
-Additional sequences might be eliminated based on the observation of the aligmnets plots (higly-fragmented and low-copy aligments after CIAlign trimming).
+Additional sequences might be eliminated based on the observation of the aligmnets plots (higly-fragmented/unconserved and low-copy aligments after CIAlign trimming).

 Create consensus sequence from each curated alignment (EMBOSS:6.6.0.0):